 But, don't take my word for it.

 "I have used many coaches and mentors over the years.
 The ideas and value I received in just one call with Jason Mefford, was worth more than all of the other coaches and mentors I have used combined."
 AJ

 These are principles I have been using with other executives I coach one-on-one, who have seen incredible results.

-And now, I'm making them available to you in a convenient format that you can work on in just 30 minutes a week.
+And now, I'm making them available to you in a convenient format.

 Are you ready to take your career to the next level?

-Are you willing to invest the time and $3 to transform your life and career?
+Are you willing to invest the time and money to transform your life and career?